Updated for The War Within pre-patch – 8/17/24. Mythic Loot section to be updated soon.

 Attitude and Mentality:

 It is important to reiterate that, especially for Mythic, raid teams are a team.
 We need to be a cohesive unit.
 It is just as important for every member of that team to be willing to listen, not just to the Raid Leads, but to each other when it comes to concerns and suggestions.
-It’s quite possible for different roles to have a very different perspective of the fight that can lead to making the boss far easier than it was previously.
+It’s quite possible for different roles to have a very different perspective of the fight!
 Be willing to research new tactics and why they work before grabbing torches or ignoring what can very well be a reasonable discussion thread.
-Don’t be surprised if people start knocking on doors otherwise because Joe down the street is being stubborn and stressing everyone out.

 Failure is Inevitable, Success is Earned

 We would be doing you a disservice if we didn’t stress this.
 Truth is, failure is a given in Mythic raiding.
-It is an exercise in failing forward – for every failure, we learn from it, make a little more progress, fail again, and repeat.
+Raiding is an exercise in failing forward – for every failure, we learn from it, make a little more progress, fail again, and repeat.
 We are going to fail more often than we succeed.
 Bosses may be pulled hundreds of times before we kill them, and we may only kill them a half a dozen times.
-The most notable example is Mythic Carapace, the 11th boss out of 12 in Ny’alotha, with 118 wipes across 6 weeks of progression before the first kill.
+The most notable is Mythic Tindral taking 498 pulls across 7 weeks.

 If you can’t handle the mental load of failing for 6 hours a week for weeks on end, Mythic raiding is likely not for you.
 There are a few quotes about failure – and success – that are worth noting here.